weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 Store](../architecture/storage.html#object-and-inverted-index-store) for it's
 object store and inverted index.
 LSM stores are a hybrid of immutable disk segments and an in-memory structure called a memtable that accepts all writes (including updates and deletes).
-For most of the time, files on disk are immutable, there are only three situations where files are changed:
+Most of the time, files on disk are immutable, there are only three situations where files are changed:

 1. Anytime a memtable is flushed.
 This creates a new segment.
 Existing segments